rackerlabs/technical-blog/_posts/2020-06-04-do-you-have-an-operatoinal-readiness-checklist.md

 and confirm the services are in the best possible state before it goes live with production-level traffic.

-### Operational readiness checklist: go-live phase

-Your operational readiness checklist consists of the following elements.
+For your operational readiness checklists, consider the following categories:

+- IT service management
+- On-going account governance model
+- On-going operations

+### IT service management

 #### Best practice reviews